always-maap/Electron-Big-Number-Calculator/README.md

     <img alt="calculator screenshot" width="300px" src="https://raw.githubusercontent.com/always-maap/Electron-Big-Number-Calculator/master/media/1.png" />
 </div>

 The Calculator support Big Number.
+It's only support parentheses. '(', ')' You can also calculate power of numbers but there is no button for that. you should type it '^'.

 > Note: to multiply use * between parentheses.
 ```